Words: Jonathan Wells

 In at number six, George Lazenby

 Lazy, lazy Lazenby.
 The burly Australian barged into the franchise for film No. 6, made a real meal of it and then exited.
-True, On Her Majesty’s Secret Service has gained something of a cult following over time, and showed us a vulnerable, more emotional and Daniel Craig-like Bond well before its time, but was Lazenby really the right man to bring that vision to life?
+True, On Her Majesty’s Secret Service has gained something of a cult following over the years, and showed us a vulnerable, more emotional and Daniel-Craig-like Bond well before its time, but was Lazenby really the right man to bring that vision to life?
 He was not.

 His best film: On Her Majesty’s Secret Service